-Reports show that small businesses who purchase health insurance through a broker or agent get a better price on their insurance, understand their coverage better, and are happier with their coverage in the long-run.
+Reports show that small businesses that purchase health insurance through a broker or agent get a better price on their insurance, understand their coverage better, and are happier with their coverage in the long run.
 And as the landscape of employee health benefits changes with health care reform, health insurance brokers are playing an increasingly important role.

 Ask friends or peers for a referral.

 Ask the health insurance professional to provide referrals from companies similar to yours in size and scope.